 |Ha maistre par la passeres

 Nayes ia soing de vous deffendre.

 In both the 1485- and 1486-edition, Death begins his speech by finishing the dialogue with the previous dancer, the sergeant, who is evidently called »maistre«.
 Now that he is about to die, he shall not scare any more people: »Plus hommes nespoventeres«.
 It's only in the fourth line that Death turns to the monk, »Apres moinne«.
-This line has been slightly indented to separate the rest of the verse from the first three lines.
+The publisher has indented this line slightly to separate the rest of the verse from the first three lines.

 In Silvestre's version the entire verse addresses the monk.
 This means that in this case it's the monk who is »maistre«.
 He is told that he will never become an abbot because he is going to die.
-As the table shows, the text was the same in those books that were published in Geneva, 1500 (Silvestre had used a 1503-version).
+As the table shows, the text was the same in those books that were published in Geneva, 1503.